wp-plugins/duplicator/trunk/readme.txt

 == Changelog ==

-= 0.1.0 Beta =
-First Beta release of the Duplicator Plugin.
-Many thanks go out to Gaurav Aggarwal for starting the Backup and Move Plugin.
-This project is a fork of the original  Backup and Move Plugin authored by Gaurav Aggarwal See http://www.logiclord.com/backup-and-move/ for more details.

 = 0.2.0 Beta =
 <li>Added: Improved error handling around RecursiveDirectoryIterator</li>
 <li>Added: Support for SQL character encode versions</li>